-Your mortgage interest statement for 2005 should be sent to you by January 31, 2006.
+Your mortgage interest statement for 2007 should be provided or sent to you by January 31, 2008.
+If it is mailed, you should allow adequate time to receive it before contacting the mortgage holder.
 A copy of this form will be sent to the IRS also.